Mersin Gymnastics Hall

 The sports venue is located at Akkent neighborhood, 32nd St. 63 in Yenişehir, Mersin, to the east of Mersin University campus and to the south of Servet Tazegül Arena and Mersin Tennis Complex.
 It was built on a 13965 m2 land in 2013 for the 2013 Mediterranean Games.
 It has a total seating capacity of 1,288.

 International events hosted

-The hall hosted 2013 Mediterranean Games' artistic gymnastics between 18–24 June and rhythmic gymnastics events between 29–30 June.
+The hall hosted 2013 Mediterranean Games' artistic gymnastics between 18 and 24 June and rhythmic gymnastics events between 29 and 30 June.